terraform-redhat/terraform-provider-rhcs/docs/resources/hcp_machine_pool.md

 ### Optional

+- `ignore_deletion_error` (Boolean) Indicates to the provider to disregard API errors when deleting the machine pool.
+This will remove the resource from the management file, but not necessirely delete the underlying pool in case it errors.
+Setting this to true can bypass issues when destroying the cluster resource alongside the pool resource in the same management file.
+This is not recommended to be set in other use cases
 - `kubelet_configs` (String) Name of the kubelet config applied to the machine pool.
 A single kubelet config is allowed.
 Kubelet config must already exist.
 - `labels` (Map of String) Labels for the machine pool.
 Format should be a comma-separated list of 'key = value'.
 This list will overwrite any modifications made to node labels on an ongoing basis.
 - `replicas` (Number) The number of machines of the pool